-Although men were known to die from flogging this was actually an effort by Pilate to substitute a lighter penalty than that demanded by the Jews. but his tactics failed.
+Men were known to die from flogging, but the beating of Jesus, is thought to have been an effort by Pilate, to substitute a lighter penalty than the Jews demanded, but his tactics failed.

 Verse 2: "And the soldiers twisted together a crown of thorns and put it on his head and arrayed him in a purple robe."

-Many scholars think the purple robe was actually a three-color fabric suggesting royalty.
-Crimson," "scarlet," or "purple" were also the colors of the veil of the temple and very appropriate colors for Jesus to be wearing on the day of His death.
+Some think the purple robe, was actually a three-color fabric, suggesting royalty.
+Crimson, scarlet, and purple were the colors of the veil of the temple, and very appropriate for Jesus on the day of His death.

 Verse 3: "They came up to him, saying, "Hail, King of the Jews!" and struck him with their hands."

-Hail is sarcasm taken from the customary way of greeting the Roman emperor as in "Hail Caesar!"
+Here again, the soldiers were mocking Jesus.
+Hail, is sarcasm taken from the customary way of greeting the Roman emperor, as in, "Hail Caesar!"